This post contains affiliate links.

 The problem however has always been hitting long irons consistently well and it is one of the biggest challenges for any level of golfer including the pros.

-31 of the top 100 PGA Tour players use driving or utility irons with 4 of those players having more than one in their bag.
-The most used driving iron within this elite group is a 4-iron with 15% using one.
-5% carry a 2-driving iron, 13% use a 3-iron with only three players using a 5-driving iron.
+27 of the top 100 PGA Tour pros use driving irons with 3 of them using two including world no.1 Scottie Scheffler.
+Titleist models are the most played with 10 pros choosing them.
+The most used driving iron is a 3-iron with 16 using one.
+6 carry a 2-iron, 7 use a 3-iron with only one pro, Brian Harman using a 5-driving iron.

 As is often the case when looking in detail at the golf bags of the best pros however the lofts on the same numbered iron do not always match between different players and manufacturers but when it came to driving irons we found the variance from standard lofts was much less than for drivers or fairway woods.